dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Forecasting-Sales/README.md

 ### Problem

-This problem is centered around country and product forecasting based on previous sales.
+This problem is centered around product forecasting based on previous sales.

 ### DataSet